 - Extra Protection: After you’ve wrapped the frozen pies in plastic wrap, wrap them a second time with foil.
 This is just an added layer of protection against freezer burn.
 If you don’t want to use the foil then place them in a large freezer bag and stack them flat in the freezer.
 I don’t recommend stacking things on top of the pies as it may break the crust.

 - Freezer Labels: Freezer labels are an easy way to identify what the food in the freezer is plus it is a great way to have the cooking instructions handy later when you are ready to bake the mini pot pies.

-- Alternate Freezing Options: If you don’t want to freeze the individual pie, another option would be to make up the filling and let it cool completely and pour it into a freezer-safe bag and label it.
+- Alternate Freezing Options: If you don’t want to freeze the individual pie, another option would be to make up the filling, let it cool completely, then pour it into a freezer-safe bag and label it.
 This could be an easy time-saving method for the days you want to make the pot pies.
 You’d only be left to make the crust for the top and then bake.

 Can I Cook The Mini Pot Pies From Frozen?

 I’d recommend not thawing first, it is best to have your pot pies go from the freezer into the oven, once you’ve removed all the wrapping & plastic wrap.